lihaoyi/macropy/readme.md

 self.a = a
 self.b = b
 ```
-(We don't have access to the source of Foo, so this is the best we can do).
+We don't have access to the source of Foo, so this is the best we can do.
 Then `Foo(x, y) << Foo(3, 4)` is transformed roughly into

 ```python